 Token validation has three parts:

-This is the core of OAuth 2.1 token validation.
 Once in place, your API can confidently handle requests from trusted clients, with no more static secrets and no more guessing who’s calling.

 You don’t have to flip the switch overnight.
 A phased migration lets you move services to OAuth 2.1 gradually, without breaking existing integrations or rushing clients.
+For best practices during migration, refer to the MCP auth safety guidelines, which cover secure custom oAuth implementations and recommended authentication processes.
+Here’s how to manage the transition step-by-step:

 Start by mapping out where API keys are being used.
 This includes:

 Look for hardcoded keys, references in environment variables, and logging metadata.
 Try to link each key to the client or service that owns it.
+During migration, monitor for cases where a login attempt fails due to missing or invalid credentials, as these failures can indicate gaps in your inventory or issues with the new authentication flow.

 For each client, ask: What do they actually need access to?
 Don’t issue broad tokens that grant more than required.